typedb/typedb-docs/09-schema/01-concepts.md

 [tab:end]
 </div>

-As you can see in the example above, when defining entities, what follows the `sub` keyword can be a label previously given to another entity.
+As we can see in the example above, when defining entities, what follows the `sub` keyword can be a label previously given to another entity.
 By subtyping a parent entity, the children inherit all attributes owned and roles played by their parent.

 In this example, `comment` and `media` are both considered to be subtypes of `post`.
 Similarly `video` and `photo` are subtypes of `media` and so are defined that way.
 Therefore, although not defined explicitly, we are right to assume that `comment`, `media`, `video` and `photo` all play the roles `to`, `in` and `to`.
 However, the role `attached` and the attributes `caption` and `file` are played and owned only by the `media` entity and its subtypes.
 Similarly, the role `to` and the attribute `content` are played and owned only by the `comment` entity.